 Aziza has locations in Sai Ying Pun and Kennedy Town.

-This resto takes inspiration from the nomadic wanderings of the Bedouin tribes across the deserts of North Africa to the rocky sands of the Middle East, hence the name Bedu.
-The set lunch only costs $135 and it comes with a main, dessert, and a drink.
-We absolutely recommend getting the Baharat spiced pumpkin, feta, and zhoug labneh, and the crispy fried market fish with smoked hummus.
-Plus, just add $50 for some prosecco (or too soon for day drinking?)
+Bedu takes inspiration from the nomadic wanderings of the Bedouin tribes across the deserts of North Africa to the rocky sands of the Middle East, hence the name Bedu.
+The set lunch comes with a starter and a main.
+Try the smoky hummus with flatbread and the Garlic Prawn Mujaddara for a midday treat.

 Read more on why we love Bedu.